Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Frankfort

-You’ve probably seen the iconic Point Betsie Lighthouse on a windswept stretch of shoreline on a calendar or postcard somewhere.
-It’s one of the most picturesque Michigan lighthouses.
-But that’s not the only thing that makes Frankfort amazing.
-Frankfort City Beach is just steps from downtown and offers a wide Lake Michigan beach with gorgeous views of the Elberta Bluffs across the harbor.
-Don’t miss the cute downtown, either—or Stormcloud Brewing Company, which has become a destination in its own right.
+You’ve probably seen the iconic Point Betsie Lighthouse on a calendar or postcard — it’s one of the most picturesque Michigan lighthouses.
+But that’s not all Frankfort has.
+Frankfort City Beach is just steps from downtown, with a wide Lake Michigan beach and gorgeous views of the Elberta Bluffs across the harbor.
+Don’t miss the cute downtown — or Stormcloud Brewing Company, a destination in its own right.

 📍 Frankfort Quick Facts